 The school faces the common challenge of an increasingly tenuous financial market in the United States, and while Virginia is one of the top ten states in terms of employment, families must make a decision to pay for tuition or receive free public education.
 The school has an endowment of over a million dollars, which supplies some of the financial aid families need.
-However, over one third of the school families receives aid and would need it in order to continue at Saint Mary’s.
+However, over one third of school families receive aid and would need it in order to continue at Saint Mary’s.
 The Virginia Tax Credit Program has been a means to support new families coming to Saint Mary’s.
 Recent statistics show a low population growth in this area of Virginia, which presents a major challenge to increasing enrollment.

 NOTABLE ACHIEVEMENTS AND AREAS OF IMPROVEMENT